 What Causes Sundowners Syndrome?

+Some studies suggest that as many as 20% of Alzheimer’s patients experience worsening confusion, agitation, and anxiety beginning in the afternoon or evening.
 Again, doctors do not fully understand sundowning syndrome or its causes, but some potential triggers have been identified.
 Research suggests that contributing factors may include the following:

 Is it Sundowners Syndrome or Delirium?